veny03/Lita_Retail-Sales-Performance-Analysis/README.md

 📊 **Power BI** | 📈 **Excel** | 💾 **SQL**

 ## Project Overview
 This project aims to analyze retail sales data to gain insights into top-selling products, regional performance, and monthly salestrends.
-Usi ng Excel, SQL, and Power BI, I explored the data to produce a clear, interactive Power BI dashboard showcasing key findings.
+Using Excel, SQL, and Power BI, I explored the data to produce a clear, interactive Power BI dashboard showcasing key findings.

 ## Objectives
 1. **Excel**: Perform initial data exploration with pivot tables and reports.